jerrywang1981/keystroke.nvim/README.md

 ### Key echo pad

+* Just a toy, for more functional plugin, please try to search for other more functional one.
 * show a float window at bottom right corner, and show the keys you stroke, you can custom by passing options.key_table with key code as key and string as value